digital-land/digital-land/content/users/data-modeller.md

 title: Data Modeller
 ---

-Data modellers are people who design a data standard based on policy and user needs.
+People who create data specifications, such as those commissioned by councils to write the specifications for land and housing datasets.